 In the control tower, the controller saw the airport lights go out and caught sight of the airplane as it touched down.
 Within seconds, backup generators restored power to the runway lights, but as they did so, the lights of the airplane suddenly vanished, and all she could see was a massive shower of sparks as the airplane slid away into the night, disappearing behind heaving curtains of rain.
 She attempted to activate the crash alarm, but to her horror, the button did absolutely nothing — the system was inoperative.

 Meanwhile on the airplane, the situation was about to get much, much worse.
 As the “doghouse” rotated upward and backward, it tore through the cables that transfer pilot and autothrottle commands to the engines.
 Each engine has an “A” cable, which causes thrust to increase when in tension, and a “B” cable which causes thrust to decrease when in tension.
 When the doghouse crashed upward through the aircraft floor, it severed both engines’ “B” cables but left the “A” cables intact.
 The tension snapped around to the “A” cables, and both engines began to rapidly accelerate.
-There was nothing the pilots could do to stop this from happening, and Captain Nolan was unable to react in any case: the impact had thrown him face-first into the left windscreen pillar, knocking him unconscious.
+There was nothing the pilots could do to stop this from happening.

 Rolling along on the partially collapsed nose gear with its engines at high power and almost all braking systems inoperative, the crippled 757 careened down the runway for more than a kilometer before slewing off to the right into the grass.
 Traveling at high speed — almost certainly greater than the speed at which it initially touched down — the plane rumbled over the grass runway margin, slid down an access road, slammed into an earthen mound, briefly became airborne, crushed the airport perimeter fence, and crashed down in a field, where it broke into three pieces and ground to a halt.
 Inside the plane, several rows of seats had been torn out of the floor, cabin furnishings had been ripped from the walls and ceiling, and bags were scattered everywhere, but all the passengers were miraculously alive, many of them completely unhurt.
 The flight attendants began an orderly evacuation, and within a few minutes everyone was out of the plane.
-Captain Nolan soon regained consciousness and was able to leave under his own power.
+Captain Nolan, who was knocked out by an impact against the window pillar during the collision with the earthen mound, soon regained consciousness and was able to leave under his own power.
 But as passengers struggled through the muddy field, it began to dawn on them that something was wrong: there was no sign of the emergency services.

 When the emergency crash alarm failed to sound, the controller decided to go for plan B: she called the fire station on the telephone and told them that she had lost contact with the plane as it was landing.
 She couldn’t see the plane and didn’t know exactly where it was or what had happened to it, but she did tell the firefighters that it was probably at the southern end of the airport (which it in fact was).
 The airport’s small contingent of emergency vehicles hurried out to the southern end of the runway, only to find no sign of the plane, which was hidden behind a row of trees.
 Amid the darkness and rain, they made their way up to northern end, only to discover that the airplane wasn’t there either.